kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - Introduce a new `VolumeSource` type that allows mounting OCI images and/or artifacts.
 - Simplify the process of sharing files among containers in a pod.
+- Providing a runtime guideline of how artifact files and directories should be mounted.

 ### Non-Goals

 - This proposal does not aim to replace existing `VolumeSource` types.
-- This proposal does not address other use cases for OCI objects beyond file sharing among containers in a pod.
+- This proposal does not address other use cases for OCI objects beyond file or directory sharing among containers in a pod.
+- Mounting thousands of images and artifacts in a single pod.

 ## Proposal